ssb-junkyard/ssb-replication-limiter/README.md

-# [WIP] ssb-replication-limiter
+# ssb-replication-limiter

-> Configure and prioritise ebt replication for ssb
+> Limit and prioritise ebt replication for ssb.

 [ssb-ebt](https://github.com/ssbc/ssb-ebt) only exposes an api to stop or start replication of a feed.
 This module enhances it so you can control the maximum number of simultaneous downloads and prioritise who gets replicated first.

-## Now:
+The limiter has two modes: unlimited and limited.
+In unlimited mode the module doesn't really do anything, it's just ordinary ebt replication.

+In limited mode, only a certain number of feeds are allowed to be replicating at once.

-  - [x] Track how far behind all feeds are.
-If they are a long way behind then you have to do a lot of downloading so trigger special mode.
+This module tracks how far behind all feeds are.
+If your local copies are a long way behind then you have to do a lot of downloading to do.
+If a feed is more than threshold (`modeChangeThreshold`) behind, the module changes mode to `limited` mode.

-  - [x] Set a threshold to trigger special mode that limits the number of feeds being replicated at once.
+In limited mode, only a set number (`maxNumConnections`) of feeds will be replicated simultaneously.

-  - [x] Set the max number of feeds to download at once when in special mode.
-  - [x] Expose a mode obs so you can know when it's in limited mode.
-  - [x] Prioritising order of who to replicate first.
+It's also possible to prioritise which feeds are replicated first in limited mode.
+See the third argument of the `request` function.

 ## API